Doctor-trusted hair loss treatments

 Our thickening shampoo with saw palmetto is a good place to start.

-It’s unlikely that a dermatologist or healthcare provider would suggest an off-label hair loss treatment as a first line of defense, especially since there are many FDA-approved hair loss treatments available.
-However, certain situations may warrant transitioning from finasteride to dutasteride.
+It’s unlikely that a dermatologist or other healthcare provider will suggest an off-label hair loss treatment like dutasteride as a first line of defense, especially since the FDA-approved treatments are generally very effective.
+But certain situations may warrant transitioning from finasteride to dutasteride.

 If you’re considering it, here are a few things to remember:

-• Finasteride and dutasteride are both FDA-approved for the treatment of BPH, but only finasteride has approval for hair loss.
-Some people who aren’t seeing results may wish to switch from finasteride to off-label dutasteride.
+• Finasteride and dutasteride are both FDA-approved to treat an enlarged prostate, but only finasteride has approval for hair loss.

-• Most men see no further hair loss and some new hair regrowth on finasteride.
+• Most men see no further hair loss on finasteride, and some experience new hair regrowth.
 But studies comparing finasteride and dutasteride show that dutasteride increases hair thickness and slows further deterioration even more than finasteride.

 • The two have similar side effects and aren’t meant to be used together.